 Sometimes, they’re discussing data on a patient before they even see him or her.
 They have this discussion usually before they start treatment.
 In many centers, just the treatment is based on one opinion.
 An oncologist starts the patient on chemotherapy, and then decides on a biopsy or surgery because the treatment is not working.

 With our tumor board, they look through all the information first — as a group — before they start with a treatment plan.

 Patients will typically come on Tuesday or Thursday when they can be seen by everyone involved.
 The doctors meet to discuss the case before or after to determine what’s best for the patient.

 They have the expertise here.
 It’s absolutely imperative for a patient to find that.
 It’s amazing sometimes how little a lot of people, even in the medical profession, know about mesothelioma.

 Importance of a Mesothelioma Specialist

 People will advertise that they treat mesothelioma — everyone thinks they are an expert in the field — but that is not necessarily true.
 That’s a real problem.

-I’ve performed more than 200 surgeries for mesothelioma patients.
-Unless you’re doing this regularly, you probably shouldn’t be doing these complex surgeries.
+Vigneswaran has performed more than 200 surgeries for mesothelioma patients.

 For mesothelioma, you have to be properly trained and develop the expertise to do it well, and the opportunity to train well in this field is limited, unlike lung cancer.

-We’re proud of what we’re accomplishing here.
+His team is proud of what they’ve accomplishing here.
 The tumor board is part of that.